tsathoqqua/limadocs/docs/source/Showcase.rst

   :width: 700
   :alt: reStructured text view

+  Example of a reStructured text file.
+The viewer highlights searched terms as well.

 And reStructured Text, or .rst files are documentation for player commands, wizard commands and more.
 They provide coloured mark up on the MUD, as well as online (here).

 .. figure:: images/documentation2.png
   :width: 700
   :alt: Markdown view

+  Example of a driver contributed markdown file.

 The wizard `apropos command <command/apropos.html>`_ will provide a list of help pages and functions that match the query, and a following 'man add_start', e.g., will then bring up the entire help page for